zdravkov/kendo-docs/api/wrappers/jsp/datasource/filteritem.md

 ### field `String`

-Specifies the field to filter by.
+The data item field to which the filter operator is applied.

 #### Example
     <kendo:dataSource-filterItem field="field">